-Namibian teens stoke new Olympic testosterone controversy
+Teenagers make 200 final in Olympic testosterone controversy

 TOKYO (AP) — Two 18-year-old Namibian runners threw track and field’s contentious testosterone issue back into the Olympic spotlight Monday when they blazed into the women’s 200-meter final in Tokyo just weeks after being barred from the 400-meter race.

-One of them, Christine Mboma, broke the world under-20 record twice in the space of about eight hours at the Olympic Stadium on the way to the 200 final.
+One of them, Christine Mboma, broke the world under-20 record twice in the span of about eight hours at the Olympic Stadium on the way to the 200 final.

-She also charged past American Gabby Thomas, who earlier this year became the second-fastest woman ever in the 200, down the home stretch of their semifinal to finish second behind Elaine Thompson-Herah, the defending Olympic champion.
+She also charged past American Gabby Thomas, who earlier this year became the second-fastest woman ever in the 200, down the home stretch of their semifinal.
+Mboma finished second behind Elaine Thompson-Herah, the defending Olympic champion.

-Mboma and teammate Beatrice Masilingi aren’t allowed to run in the 400 — their favored event — after tests ordered by the World Athletics found they had high natural testosterone.
+Mboma and teammate Beatrice Masilingi aren’t allowed to run in the 400 — their favored event — after tests ordered by track governing body World Athletics found they had high natural testosterone.
 That meant they fell under the same regulations that have sidelined double Olympic champion Caster Semenya of South Africa in the 800 meters.

 But the testosterone rules apply only to races between 400 and the mile, allowing Mboma and Masilingi a chance at the 200 in Tokyo.